-Did you know that cat hair isn’t the cause of allergic reactions?
-Most people are actually allergic to the saliva cats produce and allergens created in sebaceous skin glands—both are transferred to a cat's hair during grooming.
-So, when a cat sheds his or her fur around your home, the allergens spread too.
+Did you know cat hair doesn't cause allergic reactions?
+Most people are actually allergic to cats' saliva and the allergens created in their sebaceous skin glands—both transferred to a cat's hair during grooming.
+When a cat sheds her fur, the allergens spread, too.